just4give/raspi-dexter-lex-ai/README.md

 Once you have installed all the softwares following above link , clone this repo (https://github.com/just4give/raspi-dexter-lex-ai.git) to your Raspberry pi /home/pi directory.

 Along with your lex client , you need to run a nodejs express server (https://github.com/just4give/raspi-image-server.git) which will expose one REST API.
 Your lambda function ( which is invoked by Lex Bot to fullfill the request) will call this API asking Raspberry Pi to capture an image and load to S3 bucket.
+Checkout https://github.com/just4give/raspi-dexter-lambda.git for more about how I configured lambda with Lex.

 ```